Paisa: Terminology

-In Hindi, Bengali, Afghan Persian, Urdu, Nepali and other languages, the word paisa often means money or cash.
+In Punjabi, Hindi, Bengali, Afghan Persian, Urdu, Nepali and other languages, the word paisa often means money or cash.
 Medieval trade routes that spanned the Arabian Sea between India, the Arab regions and East Africa spread the usage of Indian subcontinent and Arabic currency terms across these areas.
 The word pesa as a reference to money in East African languages such as Swahili dates from that period.
 An example of this usage is the older day Kenyan mobile-phone-based money transfer service M-Pesa (which stands for "mobile pesa" or "mobile money").